epfl-ada/ada-2022-project-yiyisoda/README.md

   Combine previous analysis for Q6
 - 16.12:
   Create story with figures and text, finalize git repository
+- 23.12:
+  Finish story with interactive figures and text

 # Organization within the team